Watershed approach to restoring and protecting water quality

 The primary feature of the watershed approach is that it focuses on the watershed's condition as the starting point for water quality assessment, planning, implementation, and measurement of results.
 This approach may be modified to meet local conditions, based on factors such as watershed size, landscape diversity, and geographic complexity (e.g., Twin Cities metro area).

-Intensive watershed monitoring map
+Intensive Watershed Monitoring map

-Process for restoring and projecting water quality
+Process for restoring and protecting water quality

 Step 1.
 Monitor water bodies and collect data